-- A-tick approved equipment. - 5 external alarm inputs, each with user recordable message. - Internal battery low alarm with optional reporting. - User recordable name/address voice message. - Programmable delay of up to 99 minutes for reporting power failure. - Non volatile memory stores programmed data and voice messages for 10 years without power. - 6 user programmable phone numbers. - 9 user programmable phone number groupings. - Two relay control outputs, operate in either timed or toggle mode. - Ability to ring into to the dialler to change phone numbers, phone number groups, activate the outputs and read the dialler's status. - Up to 6 dialling attempts at communicating an alarm condition. - Remote shutdown of dialler via user programmable shutdown code (1 to 7 digits) on DTMF phones. - Fully programmable through the on board keypad. - Programmed information can be verified by replaying it on the 7-segment display (numeric data) or through the on board speaker (recorded voice). - Programmable polarity on all inputs. - Programmable selection of "24 hour" or "Away/On" mode on individual alarm inputs. - Dialler Key Switch input to select between "24 hour" and "Away/On" mode.
+- A-tick approved equipment. - 5 external alarm inputs, each with user recordable message. - Internal battery low alarm with optional reporting. - User recordable name/address voice message. - Programmable delay of up to 99 minutes for reporting power failure. - Non volatile memory stores programmed data and voice messages for 10 years without power. - 6 user programmable phone numbers. - 9 user programmable phone number groupings. - Two relay control outputs. - Ability to ring into to the dialler to change phone numbers, phone number groups and read the dialler's status. - Up to 6 dialling attempts at communicating an alarm condition. - Remote shutdown of dialler via user programmable shutdown code (1 to 7 digits) on DTMF phones. - Fully programmable through the on board keypad. - Programmed information can be verified by replaying it on the 7-segment display (numeric data) or through the on board speaker (recorded voice). - Programmable polarity on all input. - Programmable selection of "24 hour" or "Away/On" mode on individual alarm inputs. - Dialler Key Switch input to select between "24 hour" and "Away/On" mode.